Lasantha Wickrematunge: Timeline of attacks

+In November 1982, Wickrematunge's friendship with Vijaya Kumaratunga led to the Criminal Investigation Department interrogating him for possible Naxalite connections.
+During the J. R. Jayewardene Government, several political activists who had supported the opposition candidate during the election were arrested and detained under various charges.
+Kumaratunga who had played a leading role in the election supporting Presidential candidate Hector Kobbekaduwa, was wrongfully arrested on false charges and on conspiracy of being a Naxalite and kept in solitary confinement for a period of three months in prison.
+Wickrematunge who was working at the Sun newspaper as a sub editor, was brought in for questioning by the Criminal Investigation Department over his close ties with Kumaratunga.
+During interrogation, Wickrematunge was accused of being a Naxalite based on his relationship with Kumaratunga.
+The interrogation led Wickrematunge to quit his job at the Sun newspaper.

-On 7 February 1995, masked assailants pulled Wickrematunge and his first wife Raine, out of their car and attacked them with clubs.
+On 7 February 1995, masked assailants pulled Wickrematunge and his first wife Raine out of their car and attacked them with clubs.
+Wickrematunge's wife jumped over his body as he was being assaulted to protect him and they were both injured in the attack.
 Raine later stated that the death threats became part of the routine of their lives: "There were so many threatening calls.
 'We are going to kill you.
 We are going to kill your children.'"
 In 2002, Wickrematunge's then wife left Sri Lanka due to the constant threats against their family, taking their three children to Australia.
 Years later after the assault, when the hit men who were subsequently apprehended, Wickrematunge asserted that both he and his wife did not wish for the assailants to be punished and asked his lawyer to drop any charges.
-However Wickrematunge’s lawyer’s had advised him against it because they told him it would be setting a bad precedent.
+However Wickrematunge's lawyers had advised him against it because they told him it would be setting a bad precedent.

 In June 1998, Wickrematunge began to notice that his home was under surveillance.
 Wickrematunge reported that a white van with tinted windows was regularly parked outside his family residence.
-On the night of 17 June 1998, after returning from dinner with his wife and children, Anti-tank bullets were fired at Wickrematunge’s residence while his family were inside their home.
-Many local and international organisations including the committee to protect journalists, condemned the incident calling it an “attack on free media”.
-Members of the media and many United National Party parliamentarians and members including then Opposition Leader Ranil Wickremasinghe, visited Wickrematunge’s home to stand in solidarity with him.
-Mangala Samaraweera, addressing the weekly cabinet press briefing, condemned the shooting on Wickrematunge’s home.
-40 spent T56 anti-tank cartridges were also found outside the residence.
-Wickrematunge said that receiving threats was not unusual for him, and that such threats would come in even during his TV programme telecast on TNL TV which he hosted.
+On the night of 17 June 1998, after returning from dinner with his wife and children, Anti-tank bullets were fired at Wickrematunge's residence while his family were inside their home.
+Many local and international organisations including the committee to protect journalists, condemned the incident calling it an "attack on free media".
+Members of the media and many United National Party members and parliamentarians including then Opposition Leader Ranil Wickremasinghe, visited Wickrematunge's home to stand in solidarity with him.
+Mangala Samaraweera, addressing the weekly cabinet press briefing, condemned the shooting on Wickrematunge's home.
+A total of 40 spent T56 anti-tank cartridges were also found outside the residence.
+Wickrematunge said that receiving threats was not unusual for him, and that such threats would come in often times during his TV programme telecast on TNL TV which he hosted.